canadaclub/canadaclub.github.io/instructions.md

 ### 1. Edit the file

-At the bottom of each page atthe far right there is a “pencil” icon that will allow you edit the page.
+At the bottom of each page at the far right there is a “pencil” icon that will allow you edit the page.

 ![edit link](images/instructions-edit-link.jpg)